-Despite the 7.8 earthquake of a couple of weeks ago, the Andean Sierra is wide open for tourism and Quito makes the perfect entry point to explore this glorious portion of Ecuador.
+Quito makes the perfect entry point to explore the Ecuadorian Andes.
+It’s also close enough to the Pacific Coast and the Amazon that arranging for side trips is a breeze.
 Ancient history, diverse cultures, hummingbirds galore, and stunning vistas are just some of the reasons to plan your trip using Quito as a base city.

-The Historic Center of Quito is a UNESO World Heritage Site bulging with colonial buildings that have not only survived the centuries but retain much of their original historical connections.
+The Historic Center of Quito is a UNESCO World Heritage Site bulging with colonial buildings that have not only survived the centuries but retain much of their original historical connections.
 Just walking the streets of historic Quito is like walking through time.
-Your guide books will suggest visiting the most well known places, like the church bathed in gold-leaf, La Iglesia de la Compañia de Jesus, and walking the Plaza Grande near the Presidential Palace.
+Your guide books will suggest visiting the most well-known places, like the church bathed in gold leaf, La Iglesia de la Compañia de Jesus, and walking the Plaza Grande near the Presidential Palace.